-The first phase, currently in work, is for the central and MAIN CHANDELIER.
+The 1st phase, now completed, was to restore the central and MAIN CHANDELIER.

-Wilkinson plc. who hold the Royal Warrant for chandeliers have now removed this chandelier to their specialist Kent workshops.
+Wilkinson plc. who hold the Royal Warrant for chandeliers carried out this work in their specialist Kent workshops.
 They have an excellent internet site and you can see more at http://wilkinson-plc.com/ .
-Work has commenced, and will take about 4 months to complete.
-In the meantime we have hung a bucket of water in its place to maintain tension on the cable to the winding mechanism!

 The 2nd and 3rd phases will be to restore the remaining 6 chandeliers in 2 batches and fundraising for that element of restoration is now in hand.